 Tip #3: Eat more traditional fats

-If you’re a regular follower of Sarah’s blog, you don’t need me to expand upon this.
+If you’re a regular follower of this website, you don’t need me to expand upon this.
 However, if you’re new here, let me share a quick story to explain more.

 Last week I started working with a client who’s a good example of the type of person I often help.